LuKe2Ink/Es_IoT/README.md

 # Es1_IoT

-# A michele ce piace o pesc'
+# A michele ce piace o pesc', no no gli piace pop o cazz